Beat the Price Increases and Save Money on Electricity in 2026

 9% VAT Extension

-In a significant move for the cost of living, the government confirmed in Budget 2026 that the 9% reduced VAT rate on electricity and gas will stay in place until December 31, 2030.
+In a significant move for the cost of living, Budget 2026 confirmed that the 9% reduced VAT rate on electricity and gas will remain in place until December 31, 2030.
+This provides much-needed long-term stability for Irish households.

-By June 1, 2026, the five largest suppliers (Electric Ireland, Bord Gáis Energy, SSE Airtricity, Energia, and PrePayPower/Yuno) must offer Dynamic Price Plans.
+By June 1, 2026, the "Big Five" suppliers (Electric Ireland, Bord Gáis Energy, SSE Airtricity, Energia, and PrePayPower/Yuno) must offer Dynamic Price Plans.
+These tariffs track the EirGrid wholesale spot market, with rates changing every 30 minutes.

 Standard Smart Plan vs Dynamic Price Plan